Blog · Review Essay · Last reviewed June 25, 2026

 Perez is at her best when she insists that deployment is political.
 A technological revolution does not naturally distribute its benefits.
 It needs rules, standards, public investment, labor bargains, competition policy, education, safety systems, infrastructure planning, and social protections.
 Without those, the new paradigm can increase productivity in narrow zones while leaving broader society with precarity, monopoly, speculative rents, and resentment.

-This is the bridge to the site's recurring concerns about legibility, institutions, labor, and machine-mediated reality.
+This is the bridge to recurring concerns about legibility, institutions, labor, and machine-mediated reality.
 AI systems make work and behavior newly readable.
 They also make institutions dependent on vendors, models, metrics, and interfaces that can narrow what counts as competent action.
 The question is not whether AI can automate a task.
 The question is whether the surrounding institution can govern the changed task after the interface becomes normal.

 Deployment requires boring powers that hype culture dislikes: audit rights, procurement discipline, appeal processes, labor consultation, data governance, public records, safety cases, incident reporting, interoperability, and the right to refuse systems that make people legible without making power accountable.
 Perez's framework makes those concerns central rather than secondary.
 The golden age, if it comes, is not produced by better demos.
 It is produced by institutions that can turn technical capacity into shared capability.